Transverse tori in Engel manifolds: Further background

 \begin{lem} Consider a smooth family $C_s$ of arcs as above, with $s$ ranging over a compact parameter manifold.
 Suppose each arc projects as above to $[-1,2]$ on the $x$-axis and is transverse over $(0,1)$ and Legendrian elsewhere, with the family independent of $s$ near $x=0,1$.
 Then there is a smooth family of $C^0$-small isotopies supported over $[0,1]$ making the arcs Legendrian, with front projections given over $[0,1]$ by embedded zig-zag arcs (as described after Proposition~\ref{helices}) whose intersections with the $x$-axis are independent of $s$.
 These can be arranged so that for each $s$, the pair of teeth adjacent to each positive intersection have equal area (of opposite sign). \end{lem}

 \begin{proof} Parametrize each arc $C_s$ by $x$.
 Then the arcs all agree outside some compact subset of $(0,1)$; let $I^x\subset(0,1)$ be a compact interval whose interior contains this.
 There is a compact interval $I^w$ in $S^1-\{0,\pi\}$ such that the rectangle $A=I^w\times I^x\times\{0\}\subset S^1\times\R^2$ contains each $C_s|\inter I^x$ in its interior.
 Then $A$ has a nonsingular characteristic foliation whose leaves have constant $x$.
 For each $s$, there is a self-diffeomorphism of $A$ preserving the $x$-coordinate, sending $C_s|I^x$ to a preassigned $C_{s_0}|I^x$, and with support projecting into $\inter I^x$.
 The previous proposition extends this to a contactomorphism of neighborhoods that (by the proof of the proposition) extends by the identity for $x\notin I^x$ to a neighborhood of $C_s$.
 For an interval $J\subset(0,1)$ containing $I^x$ in its interior, a similar contactomorphism sends a neighborhood $U$ of $C_{s_0}|J$ to the model transverse arc in $(\R^3,dz+xdy)$, with $A\cap U$ mapping into the plane $y=0$.
 The standard helix of any sufficiently small radius $\epsilon$ then pulls back into $U$.
 Smoothly joining this helix to the Legendrian parts of $C_{s_0}$ (as in the proof of Proposition~\ref{helices}, working over the small intervals $[0,1]-J$) gives a Legendrian arc isotopic to $C_{s_0}$.
 Pulling back to each $C_s$ gives the required family of $C^0$-small isotopies to Legendrian arcs (since all steps in the construction are smooth in $s$).
-The image zig-zag arcs all have the same intersections with the $x$-axis (projected from intersections with $A$), and their tangents can be arranged arbitrarily close to the corresponding image lines of $\xi$ by choosing $\epsilon$ sufficiently small.
-Choosing $\epsilon$ even smaller allows the flexibility to control areas as required, by suitably extending the smaller teeth. \end{proof}
+The image zig-zag arcs all have the same intersections with the $x$-axis (projected from intersections with $A$).
+Choosing $\epsilon$ small enough allows the flexibility to control areas as required, by suitably extending the smaller teeth. \end{proof}